 On campus, staff has access to Outlook client with features like the calendaring and information sharing through Public Folders.
 We use Microsoft Exchange to deliver email to Outlook email users.

-The Computer Centre run Windows® 7 operating system in all managed workareas.
+The Computer Centre runs a Windows® 7 operating system in all managed workareas.
 The PCs will have a Computer Centre build that holds all the software.

 For full information - go to the Computer Centre IT Support intranet